UnsettledAverage73/indian-event-bliss-planner/README.md

-f# Indian Event Bliss Planner
+# Indian Event Bliss Planner

 A modern web application for planning and managing Indian events, celebrations, and ceremonies.